celinekim/MonUs-Cryptocurrency-Monitor-App/Solutions.md

 *Note: Final compiled static HTML is in build/ directory*
 *Or on my personal website (if avaliable): [https://monus.domh.ca/](https://monus.domh.ca/)*

 The end user for our application is someone who has an interest in cryptocurrency.
-End users can use the application to view real-time graphs displaying data on cryptocurrencies such as Bitcoin, follow their favourite cryptocurrencies, and to buy and sell cryptocurrencies (known as "mock trading").
-Users must create an account if they want to follow cryptocurrencies and perform mock trading.
+End users can use the application to view real-time graphs displaying data on cryptocurrencies such as Bitcoin and to buy and sell cryptocurrencies (known as "mock trading").
+Users must create an account if they want to perform mock trading.

 Features of our web application:

 1. Login/Logout

 Existing users can log in to MonUs using their username and password (example credentials -- username: john_smith, password: john) to continue viewing data on their favourite cryptocurrencies and mock trade.
+Users remain logged in when they open a new tab or window.
 Users can log out once they are finished.

 2. Sign up